Panasonic FZ330 vs Leica CL

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in July 2015).

-Reasons to prefer the Leica CL (Typ 7323):
+Arguments in favor of the Leica CL (Typ 7323):